Ed-Fi-Exchange-OSS/EdFi-Project-Buzz/EdFi.Buzz.Etl/README.md

 ### .env File

-> NOTE: You will need a .env file in the edfi.buzz.etl directory with the following parameters.
+> NOTE: You will need a .env file in the Edfi.Buzz.Etl directory with the following parameters.
 As mentioned above, you should rename the sample.env to .env, and change any database names user names, ports or passwords that do not match your local configuration.

 > IMPORTANT: BUZZ_SQLSOURCE values should be either ods or amt.
 If you have Analytics Middle Tier with an analytics schema and views, it is recommended that you use amt for BUZZ_SQLSOURCE.